jasonacox/TinyStepper/README.md

 ## Installation ##

+This library is available via the Arduino IDE.
+Install this library via `Tools`, `Manage Libraries`, search for "TinyStepper" and click `Install`.

-You can install this manually by cloning this repo into your Arduino library folder (e.g. `~/Documents/Arduino/libraries`).
+You can also install the latest version manually by cloning this repo into your Arduino library folder (e.g. `~/Documents/Arduino/libraries`).

 ## Usage ##